Merit- and Need-based Scholarships

-Drake Law School offers a number of unconditional scholarships each year to entering students.
+Drake Law School also offers a number of unconditional scholarships each year to entering students.
 These scholarships are awarded in amounts up to full-tuition and are renewed for all three years of law school provided the student enrolls full-time.
-During the past three years (2011-2013 entering classes) a total of 52 unconditional scholarships were awarded to entering students.

 |Students Matriculating In

 ||# Entering with conditional scholarships

 ||# Whose conditional scholarships have since been reduced or eliminated|

 These scholarships are awarded to entering and returning students.
 Financial need is not a factor in determining these awards.Lex and Scott Hawkins Endowed Scholarship